-Oil-based wood stain has the ability to be tinted to 36 colors typically versus the water-based which is 40 different colors.
-It dries in about 2 hours and typically works with on application.
+The oil-based wood stain has the ability to be tinted to 36 colors typically versus the water-based which is 40 different colors.
+It dries in about 2 hours and typically works with on the application.

-The other advantage to oil-based wood stain is it doesn’t show overlapping.
+The other advantage of oil-based wood stain is it doesn’t show overlapping.
 Interestingly enough when I was researching other types of stains this subject was not brought up too much.

 Although there are exterior applications most of your oil-based wood stains on the market are for interior applications.